 Fresh New DIY Dog Bow Tie Instruction Additions

 In addition to our instructions on how to sew a dog bow tie, I’ve created and added instructions for DIY fancy dress dog collars.
 These are super cute and provide from scratch instructions for a style like the placket collars from our DIY recycled dress shirt dog bow ties.
 There are also a variety of different options included for attaching bow ties to dog collars.
 Different dogs, collars, occasions, and personal preferences call for an individual approach.
 Now you can see demos of several over the collar bow tie attachments.
 Pawfect!
 From reader feedback, I’ve also added diagrams showing the different cutting and folding options.
 Diagrams are on the to-do list for our other dog wear DIYs, too.

 DIY Dog Bow Tie Sewing and Styling Options

 Design Options and Versatility

 Dog bow ties can be designed with detachable elements for easier cleaning, different attachment options for varied use, or interchangeable parts for style.
 For example, ties can be designed for reversible wear or with interchangeable slides for different looks.
 Attachment methods depend on the type of collar(s) you’ll be using with the bow tie as well as your preferences for security, durability, and materials.
 You can also vary the shapes and size of the bows.
 Although mimicking the layers of a real bow is my default for making a bow tie, flat folded ties can look great, too.
 Or you can make the tie using special shapes instead of a traditional bow.
 Heart bows, anyone?
 It’s on my to-do list.

-Any material that suits your style could be used for sewing a bow tie.
-That said, dog clothing and accessories are more durable for long term use if they can be washed.
-Small crafts like bow ties are also a great opportunity for using up leftover materials from your craft stash or recycling/upcycling.
+Any material that suits your style could be used for sewing a bow tie, but dog clothes and accessories are more durable for long term use if they can be washed.
+Small crafts, like bow ties, are also a good way to use leftover materials from your craft stash or recycling/upcycling.

 Pattern Orientation and Design